miyoda/home-assistant-omada/Omada Stable/README.md

 # Home Assistant Omada Add-On
 This add-on brings the Omada Controller directly into Home Assistant running on a Raspberry Pi.

-Currently, this Add-On  only works for aarch64-based Home Assistant installations.
-Please open an issue, if you want support for another platform.
-Pull-Requests for other architectures are also welcome.

 # Contribution